Call 020 7494 0118

 Who is eligible for pre settled status?

-You will be eligible for pre settled status if you are resident in the UK by 31 December 2020, in the event of a deal, or by the date the UK leaves the EU without a deal and you have not yet accrued five years’ continuous residence.
+You will be eligible for pre settled status if you are resident in the UK by 31 December 2020 and you have not yet accrued five years’ continuous residence by this date.

 If, on the other hand, you have lived in the UK for a period of five years or more, and your application under the EU settlement scheme is successful, you should be granted settled status, allowing you to remain living, working and/or studying in the UK for as long as you like.